williaml33moore/bathtub/docs/about.markdown

 ## SystemVerilog and UVM
 Cucumber works with many popular programming languages like Ruby, Java, and JavaScript.
 Other BDD tools support even more languages like Python, Perl, and C#.
 IC design and verification engineers use a variety of programming languages on a daily basis, but the two most prevalent HDLs for modeling circuits are [SystemVerilog](https://standards.ieee.org/ieee/1800/7743/) and [VHDL](https://standards.ieee.org/ieee/1076/5179/).
-SystemVerilog and VHDL users require simulators, EDA tools that can compile and execute RTL code.
+SystemVerilog and VHDL users require simulators, commercial EDA tools that can compile and execute RTL code.

 The SystemVerilog language is backward compatible with its predecessor, [Verilog](https://standards.ieee.org/ieee/1364/3641/).
 Verilog is in the C family of programming languages in that it's procedural, uses familiar keywords and operators like _if_, _then_, _else_, _for_, _&&_, and terminates lines with semicolons.
 Verilog also has unique syntax and concepts essential for modeling digital hardware like native _time_ and _wire_ types, four-state variables, and concurrent processes.